Radcliffe & Maconie: The Chain

-The Chain is an item on the show billed as a 'never-ending list of records, with every new track somehow connected to the last.'
-One song is played in every hour of each show that relates to the previous one, listeners are encouraged to contact the show with another song that links to this one.
+The Chain is an item on the show billed as a 'never-ending list of records, with every new track somehow connected to the previous one.'
+A listener-selected song is played in each show after 9:00 am that relates to the one played in The Chain in the previous show; the listener being contacted live on air to explain the association.
+Other listeners are then encouraged to make contact with another song that links to this one.
 The connection can be anything, ranging from the very obvious to the very obscure.
-The item is introduced by Jason of the Sleaford Mods but was earlier introduced by Gordon Burns.
-On 4 January 2011 Burns joined the show to celebrate the 2,000th link, which was "Fame" by David Bowie.
-He joined the show again on 9 October 2013 for the 4,000th link which was "Dear Prudence" by the Beatles, the date coincidentally being John Lennon's birthday.
+The item was initially introduced by Gordon Burns but is now introduced by Jason of the Sleaford Mods.
+On 4 January 2011, Burns joined the show to celebrate the 2,000th link, which was "Fame" by David Bowie.
+He joined the show again on 9 October 2013 for the 4,000th link, "Dear Prudence" by the Beatles, the date coincidentally being John Lennon's birthday.
 A website is available for listeners to check if a chain suggestion they want to make has been on before as each song can only be used once.
-The website is run and maintained by regular contributor to the show Kenneth Ken Yau.
-As of 2021 there have been over 8000 links to the chain.
-The theme song for the segment is the Fleetwood Mac song it is named after, which was also the very first link.
+The website is run and maintained by regular contributor to the show Kenneth 'Ken' Yau.
+As of the beginning of 2025, there have been more than 8,600 links in the chain.
+The theme song for the segment is the Fleetwood Mac song after which it is named, which was also the very first link.

 Tea Time Theme Time

-Every Sunday at about 9:35am, three records are played that all centre round a particular theme.
+Every Sunday at about 9:35am, three records are played that have something in common.
 When the show was on weekdays it would be every day at about 3:35pm.
-The first week's themes were chosen by the presenters themselves, after which the themes were chosen by listeners.
-At first the linking theme was announced before the records were played, however it soon became popular for listeners to guess what the link was so now the connecting theme isn't mentioned until all the records have been played and listeners contact the show with their guesses as to what the theme is.
-Although there is no prize for getting the theme correct the first person to contact the show with the correct answer has the honour of having their name mentioned as the winner.
+The first week's connections were chosen by the presenters themselves, after which they were picked by listeners.
+At first the link was announced before the records were played; however, it soon became popular for listeners to guess what the link was, so now the connection isn't mentioned until all the records have been played and listeners contact the show with their guesses as to what it is.
+Although there is no prize for getting the connection right, the first person to contact the show with the correct answer has the honour of having their name mentioned as the winner.
 Radcliffe and Maconie used to say that the first correct answer received the "Tea Time Theme Time Crown of Joy."
 Although the winner didn't receive an actual crown, a picture of a paper hat representing a crown would be tweeted along with the winners name.
-However they no longer refer to the "Tea Time Theme Time Crown of Joy."
+However, they no longer refer to the "Tea Time Theme Time Crown of Joy."